airbytehq/airbyte/docs/connector-development/testing-connectors/connector-acceptance-tests-reference.md

       - spec_path: "some_folder/spec.yaml"
 ```

 _Note: Not all types of tests work for all connectors, only configure the ones that make sense in your scenario.
-The `spec` test suite is universal for all sources and destinations, the other test suites are only applicable to sources, and the `incremental` test suite is only applicable if the source connector supports incremental syncs._
+The `spec` and `check` test suites are universal for all sources and destinations, the other test suites are only applicable to sources, and the `incremental` test suite is only applicable if the source connector supports incremental syncs._

 Build your connector image if needed.